Facilities and Equipment

 Micro-CT scanning

-The micro-CT scanning service of Mayo Clinic's X-Ray Imaging Core is located in the Alfred Building on Mayo Clinic's campus in Rochester, Minnesota.
-The X-Ray Imaging Core operates two in-house-developed micro-CT scanners and two commercial micro-CT scanners for specimen imaging that provide high-resolution, nondestructive 3D mapping of a sample's X-ray attenuation properties.
+The micro-CT scanning service of the X-Ray Imaging Core is on Mayo Clinic's campus in Rochester, Minnesota.
+The X-Ray Imaging Core has access to four micro-CT scanner systems that provide imaging services appropriate to the needs of various research applications.
+These resources provide high-resolution, nondestructive 3D mapping of a sample's X-ray attenuation properties.

 MCT4 specimen imaging scanner